Frequently Asked Questions

 Who receives financial aid?

 In order for a student to receive federal financial aid and/or institutional need-based financial aid, the student must be eligible to apply.
-For eligibility information, please visit our Student Eligibility page.
+For eligibility information, please visit our Financial Aid Eligibility page.
 All students who are eligible and demonstrate financial need are eligible to receive aid.
-Approximately 50% of enrolled students receive some form of aid.
-Financial aid is determined through a complex analysis of each family's income, assets, family size, and other variables.
+Nearly 80% of enrolled students receive some form of financial aid.

 How is financial need determined?

 When you complete the Free Application for Federal Student Aid (FAFSA), the federal government sends your FAFSA information to the Financial Aid Office at Wheaton.
-Our financial aid staff uses this information and the information that you provide on the Wheaton College Financial Aid application to assess your need.
+Our financial aid staff uses this information and the information that you provide on the Wheaton College Institutional Financial Aid application to assess your need.
 Each family is expected to contribute a portion of the parents' income and assets and a portion of the student's earnings and assets.
-New in 2012-2013 is our Net Price Calculator.
-Families can input their data and receive an estimate of their financial aid award at Wheaton College.
+With our Net Price Calculator, families can input their data and receive an estimate of their financial aid award at Wheaton College.

 What is included in a financial award?

 Three types of need-based aid may be awarded: grants, low-interest student loans, and money earned through work-study.
 Wheaton College also offers several merit-based awards.
-These include the President’s Award, National Merit Finalist Scholarship, music scholarships, and multicultural student scholarships.
+These include the Presidential Leadership Awards, the Arthur Holmes Faith and Learning Scholarship, and the National Merit Scholarship, along with music and multicultural student scholarships.
 There is also other aid available, such as ROTC scholarships and loans that are not based on financial need.

 Do I have to accept all of the loan funds that I am offered?

 You can choose to reduce the amount of the loan, or refuse it all, and still keep the grant portion of your package.
 We will offer a loan that is the maximum amount that the student is eligible for.
 Nevertheless, you do not have to accept the loans for which you qualify.
 Talk with your Financial Aid Counselor for more information.